KeyboardKit/KeyboardKit/README.md

 ## UIKit

-[Read more here][UIKit] about creating `UIKit`-based keyboard extensions.
+KeyboardKit contains a rich set of tools to create `UIKit`-based keyboards.
+[Read more here][UIKit].

 You can also follow [this tutorial][UIKit-Tutorial].

-`SwiftUI` is the main focus going forward, but UIKit support will still be around and improved if needed.
+`SwiftUI` is the main focus going forward, but `UIKit` support will be around and be improved if needed.

 ## SwiftUI

-[Read more here][SwiftUI] about creating `SwiftUI`-based keyboard extensions.
+KeyboardKit can be extended with [KeyboardKitSwiftUI][KeyboardKitSwiftUI] to create `SwiftUI`-based keyboards.
+[Read more here][SwiftUI].

 You can also follow [this tutorial][SwiftUI-Tutorial].

-`SwiftUI` is the main focus going forward, but the support is currently limited.
+`SwiftUI` is the main focus going forward, and will be the main technology from version `4.0`.

 ## Actions